latenitefilms/KeyframeToolbox/docs/how-to-use.md

   - Min, Max
   - Min, Max, Min
   - Min, Max, Hold, Min
-  - Min, Max, Hold, Max
+  - Min, Mid, Hold, Max
 - In each case, when a preset is chosen, several draggable options appear underneath each graph, including some of:
   - Upper limit
   - Lower limit